-- A runny nose or a sore throat indicating an infection of upper respiratory tract can be present with enlarged lymph nodes behind the ear.
+- A runny nose or a sore throat indicating an upper respiratory tract infection can be present with enlarged lymph nodes behind the ear.

-A lump which is painless with no other symptoms is probably a lipoma.
-It is important for you to consult your physician if any of these symptoms don’t go away or worsen.
+A lump that is painless with no other symptoms is probably lipoma.
+You need to consult your physician if these symptoms don’t go away or worsen.

 How to Treat Swollen Lymph Nodes behind the Ear?

 Treatment for swelling behind the ears depends on the cause.
-It is very important that you follow-up with your physician to know the appropriate treatment.
+Therefore, you must follow up with your physician to know the appropriate treatment.
 Swollen lymph node behind the ear treatments include:

-- Antibiotics should be used if the cause of your swollen lymph nodes behind the ear is bacterial infections.
-Please keep in mind that antibiotics are not effective to treat viruses and if viral infections are the cause of your swollen lymph nodes behind the ear, then you should avoid antibiotics.
+- Antibiotics should be used if bacterial infections cause swollen lymph nodes behind the ear.
+Please keep in mind that antibiotics are not effective in treating viruses.
+You should avoid antibiotics if viral infections cause swollen lymph nodes behind the ear.